 Contrary to the unthinking racism of many current action movies, here Rothrock eventually becomes a Robin Hood figure fighting for the poor and downtrodden of Jakarta.

 By any conventional standards, Angel of Fury is a rough hewn, at times amateurish film.
-But, as directed and photographed by David Worth, it has a headlong energy and oddball charm worthy of the B movies of Sam Fuller.
+But, as directed and photographed by David Worth, it has a headlong energy and oddball charm worthy of the B movies of Samuel Fuller.

 The astonishingly violent finale earns the film its severe censorship rating – even after the obvious cuts that have already subtracted the goriest moments from Rothrock's magnificent payback.